m0xpd/TuringMachineGatesBuffer/README.md

 by the GATE signals, to switch a steady voltage to the GATES expander port.

 In the Turing Machine design, the GATE signals are at 9V (the supply Voltage provided to the 4050 "Buffers").
 I decided to drop this to 5V i) to give more clear air between the failing supply and the voltage level and ii) because it is consistent with the needs of my [tuning strategy](https://github.com/m0xpd/TuningStrategyForVoltages) (where I already set the SCALE control on VOLTAGES quite low).
 I couln't go much lower, because I still wanted the LEDs on VOLTAGES to light up with no modifications.

-Here's the resulting schematic (click for a full-size verison):
+Here's my schematic (click for a full-size verison):

 <p width=100%, align="center">
 <img width=75%, src="https://github.com/m0xpd/TuringMachineGatesBuffer/assets/3152962/2bc19e9c-d881-4f29-9488-9bacee3a887f">